Szoboszlai stunner secures Liverpool win over Arsenal as Man City collapses to another loss

-Dominik Szoboszlai curled home a brilliant long-range free kick to earn Liverpool a 1-0 win over Arsenal in an early-season meeting between two of the likely Premier League title contenders on Sunday.
+“The game needed a moment of magic for either team to win it," Liverpool manager Arne Slot said, “and it was Dominik who did so.”

-Manchester City was also expected to be challenging for the championship this season but collapsing to a 2-1 loss at Brighton — for a second straight loss — was another sign that Pep Guardiola's team has lost its aura of dominance.
+Many thought Manchester City would be back in the title race this season, but perhaps not.

+Collapsing to a 2-1 loss at Brighton, for a second straight loss, was another sign that Pep Guardiola's once-dominant team has lost its aura.

-Little separated Liverpool and Arsenal at Anfield before Szoboszlai stepped up to an 83rd-minute free kick and whipped it into the top corner from about 30 yards (meters).
+“This is the reality — we are not at the level from a long time (ago),” City midfielder Rodri said.

+Szoboszlai is popular among Liverpool fans for his work ethic and versatility, and the Hungary midfielder was filling in at right back — for so long the position of the now-departed Trent Alexander-Arnold — because of injuries to Conor Bradley and Jeremie Frimpong.

-Filling in at full back in an emergency, the Hungary captain — typically an attacking midfielder — did his best impression of now-departed right back Trent Alexander with a top-quality strike that was out of keeping with the rest of the game.
+Szoboszlai did his best impression of Alexander-Arnold with a top-quality dead-ball strike that was out of keeping with the rest of the game.

-It's now three straight wins to open the season for Liverpool, the defending champion.
+“Until now Trent was taking them,” Szoboszlai said of his former teammate who now plays for Real Madrid.
+“Now I could finally take one.”

+It secured a third straight win for Liverpool, with the defending champions the only team on a maximum nine points after three rounds of the Premier League.
+They've already beaten two tough rivals in Newcastle and Arsenal, too.

-For Arsenal, it was a first loss and first goal conceded — extending its winless record at Anfield dating back to 2012.
+As for Arsenal, it was a first loss this season — extending its winless record at Anfield dating back to 2012 — and a first league goal conceded by a defense that was without center back William Saliba from the fifth minute at Anfield because of a leg injury.

+“When you play against this kind of team and at a high level where the margins are minimal, they can be decided by a magic moment,” Arsenal manager Mikel Arteta said.
+“We needed that moment for us and we didn't have it.”

 The defeat at Brighton followed a 2-0 home loss to Tottenham last weekend for City, which is demonstrating the same vulnerabilities and brittleness it showed last season when surrendering the title to Liverpool after four consecutive years as champions.